GabrielPiercecchi/SoftwareSecurity-BlockchainProject/README.md

 - `USER4_USERNAME`: The username for the fourth user account.
 Set this to the desired username for the fourth user.
 - `USER4_PASSWORD`: The password for the fourth user account.
 Set this to the desired password for the fourth user.

-In case the `quorum-test-network` folder does not work (there are many `.env` files inside it that cannot be uploaded in this repository), you can safely delete it and then run the following command:
+The `quorum-test-network` folder exists, but to ensure its functionality, it is recommended to delete it and then run the following command:

 ```bash
 npx quorum-dev-quickstart
 ```

+> ⚠️ **NOTE**: To run this command, you need to have *Node.js* and *npm* installed, as mentioned earlier and later when discussing the commands for the three types of operating systems.

-You terminal will lool like this:
+Your terminal will lool like this:

 ```bash
 yourTerminal$ npx quorum-dev-quickstart